sarrme/par/README.md

   </p>

   <p>
-  To install the web page locally, you must install python 3 and make sure that pip is registered as a local variable.
-When you finish the installation, go to the command prompt and write "pip install <b>name of the library</b>".
-The libraries are
+  To install the web page locally, you must install Python 3 and make sure pip is registered as a local variable.
+When you have completed the installation, go to the command prompt and write "pip install <b>name of the library</b>".
+Libraries are:
   </p>

 <ul>